 P.2b.
-Strategic challenges and advantages might be in the areas of operations, societal contributions, and workforce.
+Strategic challenges and advantages might be in the areas of business, operations, societal contributions, and workforce.
 They might relate to products, finances, organizational structure and culture, emerging technology, digital integration, data and information security, brand recognition and reputation, your supply network, globalization, and the environment and climate.
+Throughout the Criteria, "business" refers to a nonprofit (or government) organization's main mission area or enterprise activity.
 P.2c.
-The IMC RBNQA Scoring System (pages 51-52) uses performance improvement through learning and integration as a dimension in assessing the maturity of organizational approaches and their deployment.
+The IMC RBNQA Scoring System (pages 29 34) uses performance improvement through learning and integration as a dimension in assessing the maturity of organizational approaches and their deployment.
 This question is intended to set an overall context for your approach to performance improvement.
 The approach you use should be related to your organization's needs.
 Approaches that are compatible with the overarching systems approach provided by the IMC RBNQA framework might include implementing a Lean Enterprise System, applying Six Sigma methodology, using PDCA methodology, using standards from ISO (e.g., the 9000 or 14000 series, or sector-specific standards), using decision science, or employing other improvement tools.

-Leadership (120 pts.)
+I Leadership (120 pts.)